 Roast guinea fowl for preschoolers?
 Beet salad?
 Beef tongue?
 Endives?
 Freshly-made, three- to four-course hot lunches are served every day to 6 million kids all over France (vending machines are banned, and kids are discouraged from bringing lunch from home — but frankly who would want to, with these delicious meals on offer?).
 In a Tour de France of French school food, I blog weekly about these menus (which schools proudly post on their websites).
 Teachers and parents teach French children to enjoy eating these foods, starting at a young age.
 For weekly menus, and an explanation of the French approach to school lunches, visit my French Kids’ School Lunch Project.

-French Favourites
+French Favorites

 Some fun (and often cute) food-related ideas that French families use to make family eating fun.
 Check out the adorable cutlery!